 John is a member of the School of Nursing and Allied Health management team responsible for the midwifery, social work, health and social care and paramedic teams.

 John is currently in the thesis stage of his Educational Doctorate.
 He is specifically researching the lived experience of student paramedics during practice based placements.
 He is considering the impact of experience on longevity in employment as a paramedic.
 The research develops from his Master of Research in which he researched the stressors affecting student paramedics in the UK.

 John attained Senior Fellowship with The Higher Education Academy.
 His focus is on quality within higher education and this is enhanced as he regular chairs validation events for programmes across the university and with other universities in the UK.

-John continues to practice as a clinician, completing a variety shifts as a registered paramedic.
-John is registered as a reviewer for the National Institute for Health Research.
-He is also an external expert for Bradford University and an External Examiner for Swansea University.
+Externally he is registered as a reviewer for the National Institute for Health Research.
+He is an External Examiner for London St Georges University for the Diploma, BSc and Masters programmes.
 John completes quality reviews of education and assessment within London Ambulance Service NHS Trust.

 2013, Liverpool John Moores University, United Kingdom, Masters in Research

 2012, Liverpool John Moores University, United Kingdom, BSc (Hons) Health and Social Care (Paramedic)